lakinduherath/Code_Assignment-Singtel/README.md

 	- Dolphins are not exactly fish, therefore need to implement swim features separately for Dolphin.
 	  It will not be duplicate of codes or overhead.

+# D
+1. Can you model a butterfly?

+    a.
+A butterfly can fly

+    b.
+A butterfly does not make a sound

+	- Created Butterfly class with `Flying` implemented.
+	- Added unit tests.